abapPM/abapPM/README.md

 Recommended SAP Package: `/APMG/APM`

 > [!IMPORTANT]
 > Do not change dependencies found in `/src/modules`.
-To change a dependency, find the corresponding module on the [apm Website](https://abappm.com) and contribute to its repository.
+To change a dependency, find the corresponding module on [apm GitHub](https://github.com/abapPM) or the [apm Website](https://abappm.com) and contribute to its repository.

 > [!NOTE]
 > Unlike other projects, a build process is required to create the standalone version.
 This process is not automated or documented!